-Cacine class Patrol Boats: Primarily to conduct fisheries patrols in home waters, these small (300 Ton) lightly armed vessels are capable of their duties and efficient to operate.
+Cacine class Patrol Boats: Primarily used to conduct fisheries patrols in home waters, these small (300 Ton) lightly armed vessels are capable of their duties and not much else, but are efficient to operate.

-Albatroz Class Patrol Boats: Originally meant to patrol the waters in Portuguese colonies, the only ones remaining over seas in 1994 are two in East Timor.
-The other four have been pulled out of the former African colonies and have taken up duties in the Lisbon area.
+Albatroz Class Patrol Boats: Originally meant to patrol the waters in Portuguese colonies, the only examples remaining overseas in 1994 are two in East Timor.
+The other four have been pulled out of former African colonies and taken up duties in the Lisbon area.

-The first submarines to serve in the Portuguese Navy, the Albacora class were based on the French Daphne class.
-These boats were able to patrol both coastal and deep ocean areas.
+The first submarines to serve in the Portuguese Navy, the Albacora class were based on the successful French Daphne boats.
+These are very capable submarines able to patrol both coastal and deep ocean areas.
 A fourth submarine of this class was sold to the Pakistani Navy in 1975.